 Just like with any form of advertising, mobile ads can come to life in a variety of different ways.
 Here are a few of today’s most commonly used types:

-- In-app ads: Easily the most successful ad format of today’s mobile ecosystem, in-app ads are deployed directly within an active app interface.
+- In-app ads: Easily the most successful ad format of today’s mobile ecosystem, in-app ads are deployed directly within an active app interface such as a mobile offerwall.
 Since users spend roughly 89% of their browsing time running apps, it’s the core advertising channel for marketers to reach new customers.
 In-app ads can even borrow from most format strategies mentioned below, but the most effective examples pause app activity with full-screen presentations.
 It’s certainly worth the effort — audiences tend to engage with in-app ads more than alternative formats, and revenue is expected to reach $7 billion by 2020.

 - Static interstitial ads: Static interstitials tend to take up the whole screen, but the trade-off is that they appear during natural pauses in an app’s usage.
 When used effectively, they have a higher click-through rate than traditional banner ads.